raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.04_objetos-e-funcoes/README.md

 recorrente</pre>
       </blockquote>
   </li>
-  <li>Now, declare a second object with the same structure of the first one, and with the following values: <em>'Tio Patinhas', 'Christmas on Bear Mountain, Dell's Four Color Comics #178', 'O último MacPatinhas', 'Sim'</em>.
+  <li>Now, declare a second object with the same structure as the first one, and with the following values: <em>'Tio Patinhas', 'Christmas on Bear Mountain, Dell's Four Color Comics #178', 'O último MacPatinhas', 'Sim'</em>.
 Then, print on the console the values of both objects together according to their respective keys.
 Expected output:
     <blockquote>
       <pre>
 Margarida e Tio Patinhas